rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 Aorta tells them to seek a person at The Pathfinder's guild and gives them a silver metallic cylinder.
 Inside are a Vial of high purity Juice and a Certification of Contract from Opportunity.

 [Quest]Come up with a Vein Hunter Group name.
 (200) complete

+Sazen:
+Last Session: WT 1, WT 2, 3 Med (150) = 250xp
-Sazen: find out one weird thing from the other people [S1] WT+1 Complete S2 Last Session: WT 1, WT 2, 3 Med (150) = 250xp
+find out one weird thing from the other people [S1] WT+1 Complete S2

 Illarya:
 Last Session: WT 1, 2 (75xp), WT 3 = 175xp (level up 2)
+I want to establish as a vein hunter [S2] Complete S2

 Thump:
 Last Session: WT 1, 2 (150), WT 3 = 250 (Level up 2)
+To become closer to the party members [S1] WT+1 S2 complete

 Skreep: NO SHOW NO XP